 Where in Sanctuary

-Cher currently lives on Mimosa Point, sharing an enclosure with the three other female servals she was rescued with, Stevie, Blondie, and Queen.
-Cher and the girls live in an enclosure across from Daxon Serval.
+Cher currently lives off tour on Mimosa Point, sharing an enclosure with the three other female servals she was rescued with, Stevie, Blondie, and Queen.
+Cher and the girls live in an enclosure next to Daxon Serval.

 Cher and the 12 other servals she was rescued with lived in rough conditions before finding their forever homes in accredited sanctuaries.
 The backyard breeder they were rescued from was selling their kittens for thousands of dollars and confining the adults in horrific and unsafe conditions.
 All of the servals were declawed at some point and some show healed fractures on X-rays that are likely a result of metabolic bone disease due to improper diets.
 The goal of the breeder is to make as much money as possible off of these cats by selling their kittens for as much as possible.
 Carolina Tiger Rescue asks that you remember these are wild animals that deserve the best life possible.
 They are predators, not pets, and deserve to be treated as such.